W427697/Discord-/docs/essentials/interactions.md

 While you can refer to the [Testing Library documentation](https://testing-library.com/docs/) for details on how to use it, there's an important detail that's different when using the Storybook wrapper: **method invocations must be `await`-ed**.
 It allows you to step back and forth through your interactions using the debugger.

-In the example above, the `fn` helper is used in the arg, which maps to [`vi.fn`](https://vitest.dev/api/vi.html#vi-fn), a Vitest spy utility that allows you to make assertions about calls to these functions.
-This makes it possible to assert whether the function of that arg was called during the play function.
+In the example above, the `fn` utility is applied to the `onSubmit` arg. `fn` maps to [`vi.fn`](https://vitest.dev/api/vi.html#vi-fn), a Vitest spy utility that allows you to make assertions about calls to these functions.
+This makes it possible to assert whether that arg was called during the play function.